 How to pair to iOS

 This keyboard is beautiful.
 Its thin wedged design makes it super portable and makes an incline perfect for typing.
-Its also extremely simple to use and key travel is is perfect.
-This might possibly be one of the best 3rd party wireless keyboard I have used or it definitely makes it to the top of my list.
-At first site you can defiantly tell that this keyboard is designed with and iPad in mind.
+Its also extremely simple to use and key travel is perfect.
+This might possibly be one of the best 3rd party wireless keyboards I have used or it definitely makes it to the top of my list.
+At the first site, you can defiantly tell that this keyboard is designed with an iPad in mind.
 All of the function keys correspond to an iOS command.
-F1 home, F2 and F3 are brightness controls, F4 search, F5 on screen keyboard appear or disappear, then F6 through F8 are playback controls, F9 through F11 are volume controls, and finally F12 is screen lock.
-I can see how this keyboard would be great for full time iPad users like writers or students.
+F1 home, F2 and F3 are brightness controls, F4 search, F5 on-screen keyboard appear or disappear, then F6 through F8 are playback controls, F9 through F11 are volume controls, and finally F12 is screen lock.
+I can see how this keyboard would be great for full-time iPad users like writers or students.
 It has a more solid design than iPad keyboard cases and is more versatile.
-According to Anker the rechargeable battery can last up to 6 months (based upon two hours of continuous usage per day).
+According to Anker, the rechargeable battery can last up to 6 months (based upon two hours of continuous usage per day).
 If the keyboard sits in idle for more than 30 minutes it will go to sleep, this along with the power switch it can last for longer periods of time.

 Oh No!
 I Broke It!

 Yes, that’s right.
 I broke my first keyboard.
 I had it in my backpack for a couple of weeks, then one day when I pulled it out I found that keys were missing.
 That’s when I emailed customer support at Anker and explained to them my problem.
 Anker’s wonderful support kicked in.
 Along with having some of the best products they also come with a great warranty.
-There is a 30-day money back guarantee or a 18 month quality related issues.
-I luckily fell into the 18 month quality related issues and was sent a brand new keyboard.
+There is a 30-day money back guarantee or an 18-month quality related issues.
+I luckily fell into the 18-month quality related issues and was sent a brand new keyboard.
 They truly have customer service like no other.